chlm1556/Ergodone-keyboard/README.md

 ### Download all the tools :
 You'll need to download :
 [MSYS2](https://www.msys2.org/), [qmk firmware](https://github.com/qmk/qmk_firmware.git) and [TKG](https://github.com/kairyu/tkg-toolkit)
+Both qmk and tkg can be found in this repository in case the other gets deleted...
+I hope it's not a problem...

 ### Installation guide :